-So what were the innovations brought by two countries, which were already so similar in this way?
+So what were the culinary innovations brought to Egypt by a country whose customs were already so similar?

 Egyptian beer became a fixture at tables

-Most likely, merely the peace and prosperity which characterized the two nations at the time allowed an exchange of ideas and a much faster comparison, as we have many examples of how the union between the two cultures influenced the contemporary table.
+Most likely, the peace and prosperity which characterized the two nations at the time allowed an exchange of ideas and a much faster assimilation of habits, and we have many examples of how the union between the two cultures influenced the contemporary table.

 The culture of making and drinking beer, both in the Egyptian territory and in the rest of the Persian empire, is well known to everyone; however, in the Greek world, despite it being consumed, it never had a leading role on tables since it had always been considered a “barbaric,” or low-class, beverage.